 The Bartram Garden Club strongly supports the planting, nurturing and protection of trees.
-One of the club's earliest interests was to support the effort to plant trees along 3rd Street in Fernandina Beach to help screen a rail yard from street view.
+One of the club's earliest interests was to support the effort to plant trees in Fernandina Beach along 3rd Street in September, 2016 to help screen a rail yard from street view.
 One of our charter members, Reha London, championed this effort along with others in the community, to encourage the City of Fernandina Beach to plant a number of trees along the roadway.
 As these trees mature they will have a positive impact on the overall environment as well as providing a visual improvement to the the area.
 This is a great example of public / private collaboration to the benefit of the entire community.

 Fernandina Main Street Project

-Members of the club’s civic beautification committee serve on the design council of Fernandina Main Street (www.fernandinamainstreet.com) as a collaborative effort to enhance the aesthetics of downtown Centre Street by means of plant materials which provide shade, color and texture to the overall landscape.
+Several club members serve on the design council of Fernandina Main Street (www.fernandinamainstreet.com) as a collaborative effort to enhance the aesthetics of downtown Centre Street by means of plant materials which provide shade, color and texture to the overall landscape.
 Council meetings are held at 3:00pm the second Thursday of the month at Pineland Bank, 715 Centre Street.

 Penny Pines Project